Rist8/MiSide-Variants-Scroller/README.md

-# MiSide-Variants-Scroller
+# MiSide-AssetLoader
-Mod adding scrollbar to cloth variants in game's "Clothes" tab
+Mod for loading assets in real time for a Unity game "MiSide"